Hotel Gellért: Gellért Baths

 The Hotel Gellért is connected to the famous Gellért Thermal Bath.

-Although the hotel and baths were built together, the baths are today independently owned and operated by the City of Budapest and remain in operation during the hotel's closure.
+Although the hotel and baths were built together, the baths are today independently owned and operated by the City of Budapest and remained in operation for some time after the hotel's closure.

+The baths closed on October 1, 2025 for their own restoration, and are scheduled to reopen in 2028.

 Design

 The hotel was built in the Secessionist style with some biomorphic elements.
-The cone-shaped towers of the hotel that frame the hotel make it distinctive from long distances.
-The interiors of the hotel was built in Art Nouveau style with high glass cupola and wrought iron decoration.
-The ornamentation of the stairs originating from the hotel reception is a bespoke glass window whose design represents the Chase of the Miraculous Deer from ancient Hungarian mythology.
-In the spa, the original Art Nouveau ornamentation has artistic mosaics, colorful windows and statues.
+The cone-shaped towers that frame the hotel make it distinctive from long distances.
+The interiors of the hotel were designed in the Art Nouveau style, featuring a high glass cupola and wrought-iron decoration.
+The ornamentation of the stairs leading from the hotel reception includes a bespoke glass window representing the Chase of the Miraculous Deer from ancient Hungarian mythology.
+In the spa, the original Art Nouveau ornamentation includes artistic mosaics, colourful windows, and statues.

-During and after World War II the hotel and the thermal baths suffered a great amount of damage.
-By the end of the 1950s the reconstruction and renovation of the hotel and its spa was started.
+During and after World War II, the hotel and the thermal baths suffered extensive damage.
+By the end of the 1950s, reconstruction and renovation work on the hotel and its spa had begun.